blueprismo/100-golang-exercices/README.md

 # 100 exercices to improve with GOLANG

-> Practice makes makes the master - Patrick

 ## Intro

-I hadn't find any good repository with 100 exercices for the GO Programming language, and as It's a language that has caught my attention, I will create it myself :smile: feel free to contribute and use it!
+I hadn't find any good repository with 100 exercices for the GO Programming language, and as It's a beautiful language, I will create it myself :smile: feel free to contribute and use it!

-I assume you have go installed and have taken a quick grap about how GO works :)
+The following exercises assume a fairly basic level of object oriented programming, but it is also OK if you don't have it.

 ## Overview

 My main idea is that the exercices are structured like this: